cseitz/exports/README.md

 ## Exports

+**Requires yarn workspaces**
+- Only valid yarn workspaces are checked for exports

 Searches for `/** @export 'import-name' */` in all files in the project.

 Automatically populates `package.json` `exports` with what it finds.